AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     Refer to Printing An Accounts Payable Item List to review examples of A/P item records.

 4. Press &lt;Enter&gt;.
 The Item Maintenance Details screen appears.
-    &gt;Note: **The G/L Account** # field name will be different if another value is entered for the **Account header** field of the Company Maintenance (G/L) screen.
+    >Note: **The G/L Account** # field name will be different if another value is entered for the **Account header** field of the Company Maintenance (G/L) screen.
 Refer to Working With Company G/L Options for additional information.

 5. To delete the A/P item record, press &lt;F11&gt; (Delete).
 The Item Maintenance screen appears without the deleted A/P item record.